DaveEveritt/css-dropdown-menu/README.md

 ![css dropdown menu](./images/css-dropdown.gif)

-This is a pure CSS horizontal menu with translucent vertical drop-down submenus.
+This is a CSS-only horizontal menu with translucent vertical drop-down submenus.

 It has been designed with minimal HTML and as few CSS styling hooks as possible (no excessive markup or CSS classes).